 Forget the gym... the benefits of walking provide a great work out for all our pupils!
-This form of exercise is destined to become the fitness trend of 2019 at Bradfield College - this activity will leave you on an emotional high.
+This activity will leave you on an emotional high.
 You do not need a gym membership or a personal trainer.
 All you need to do is walk.
 It is free, enjoyable and already a part of your everyday life.
 All you need to do is correct your technique, walk faster and for longer and you will feel the immediate benefits.
 Best of all, walking makes you feel good about yourself.
 Walking twice a week for 30 minutes has been shown to enhance mood, improve mental health and well-being, and what's more, doing this in the beautiful Berkshire countryside alongside nature, can only serve to cement the fact that power walking is the true walk to success.
 Strategy Board Games